geometor/divine/_sources/modules/api/geometor/divine/golden/index.rst.txt

    :param model: The model to analyze.

-   :returns: A tuple containing a list of all golden sections and a dictionary
+   :returns:

-             mapping lines to their golden sections.
+             A tuple containing a list of all golden sections and a dictionary mapping lines to their golden sections.
    :rtype: tuple

-.. py:function:: find_golden_sections_in_points(pts) -> list[geometor.model.sections.Section]
+.. py:function:: find_golden_sections_in_points(pts: list[sympy.geometry.Point]) -> list[geometor.model.sections.Section]

    Find golden sections in combinations of 3 points in list.